Serhii Velichko

-Serhiy Olehovich Velichko (Ukr: Сергі́й Оле́гович Вели́чко), nom de guere Chili, is a Ukrainian soldier in the Azov Brigade who fought in the war in Donbas and the Russian invasion of Ukraine as the commander of a reconnaissance battalion in the Kraken Regiment of the Ukrainian Army.
+Serhii Olehovych Velichko (Сергій Олегович Величко; born 3 January 1994), also known by the call sign Chili (Чілі), is a Ukrainian serviceman and former activist of the National Corps.
+He served with Azov during the war in Donbas and, following the Russian full-scale invasion of Ukraine in 2022, became an officer of the Main Directorate of Intelligence of the Ministry of Defence (HUR) and one of the commanders of Kraken.

+In August 2021, Velichko was detained by the Security Service of Ukraine (SBU) and accused of organising and leading an alleged criminal organisation involved in extortion and interference with businesses in Kharkiv Oblast.
+Velichko denied the accusations and described the case as fabricated.
+He remained in pre-trial detention when Russia launched its full-scale invasion on 24 February 2022 and was released shortly afterwards to take part in the defence of Ukraine.
+In 2025, he was transferred from HUR to the Armed Forces of Ukraine.

 Biography

-Velichko was born on January 3, 1994, in Kharkiv, Ukraine.
+Velichko was born on 3 January 1994, in Kharkiv, Ukraine.
 He participated in Euromaidan, defending the protesters from titushky and Yanukovych's Berkut police.
-Members of the National Corps attribute Velichko as the author of the saying "Putin khuylo!", which gained popularity after the Russian invasion of Ukraine in 2022.
+Members of the National Corps have attributed Velichko with originating the chant "Putin khuylo!", which became widely used in Ukraine during the Russo-Ukrainian War.
 As a fighter in the Azov Brigade, Velichko fought in the war in Donbas.

 After returning from the front in 2015, Velichko became an activist in Kharkiv.
 He founded the Kharkiv Oblast branch of the National Corps.
 During this time, Velichko conducted humanitarian assistance throughout the city of Kharkiv and the wider oblast, notably organizing a humanitarian mission during the Balakliia warehouse explosion in 2017.
-Velichko was sent to a pre-trial detention center in 2021 along with other members of the National Corps on suspicion of extortion and participation in a criminal organization.

-At the start of the Russian invasion of Ukraine, Velichko was released and sent to the front in the battle of Kharkiv.
-Velichko created the intelligence and sabotage battalion of Azov alongside Konstyantyn Nemychev, which eventually became the Kraken Regiment.
-Velichko has served in the Kraken regiment since March 2022.